barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

   <image src="/images/word2vec/introversion-extraversion-1.png"/>
 </div>

 How well do you feel you know a person knowing only this one piece of information about them?
 Not much.
 People are complex.
-So let's add another dimension -- the sore of one other trait from the test.
+So let's add another dimension -- the score of one other trait from the test.

 <div class="img-div-any-width" markdown="0">
   <image src="/images/word2vec/two-traits-vector.png"/>